Milnor Fiber Consistency via Flatness: Global Consequences

-Then, since the discriminant of $F \times \pi$ (for $\pi$ the projection to $Y$) in this case will simply be $0 \times Y \subset \bC \times Y$, we can apply Theorem \ref{thm:fibr} to obtain, for each point $y \in Y$, a small neighborhood $N_y$ of $y$ and small enough values $\varepsilon_y, \delta_y > 0$ such that the maps as $y'$ varies in $N_y$ fit together into a smooth locally trivial fibration over $D_{\delta_y}^* \times N_y$.
+Then, since the discriminant of $F \times \pi$ in this case will simply be $0 \times Y \subset \bC \times Y$, we can apply Theorem \ref{thm:fibr} to obtain, for each point $y \in Y$, a small neighborhood $N_y$ of $y$ and small enough values $\varepsilon_y, \delta_y > 0$ such that the maps as $y'$ varies in $N_y$ fit together into a smooth locally trivial fibration over $D_{\delta_y}^* \times N_y$.
 In particular, these maps define smooth locally trivial fibrations over the punctured disk which are all fiber diffeomorphic.

 However, the equivariance of homogeneous polynomials under scaling implies per Remark \ref{rmk:radius} that for a homogeneous polynomial every radius is a Milnor radius --- that is, every choice of $\varepsilon > 0$, no matter how large, can be used to define the Milnor fibration.
 In particular, the fibrations we have defined for the $f_{y'}$ in the ball $B_{\varepsilon_y}$ are, in fact, their Milnor fibrations at the origin, and hence fiber diffeomorphic to their affine Milnor fibrations.
 As such, the fiber diffeomorphism type of the affine Milnor fibration of $f_y$ is locally constant on $Y$, hence constant over all of $Y$ if we assume connectedness.
 As discussed, the result follows. \end{description}